ndm736/mechatronics/src/python_pico.md

 ### Generate a website using the Pico W
 Requires adafruit_httpserver folder to be added to CIRCUITPY/lib.
 This example will print the IP address.
-Go to that address/client, and the temperature of the Pico will be printed, and a color selector tool will return a color to the Pico and the Pico will generate that color on a neopixel.
+Go to that address/client, and the temperature of the Pico will be printed, and a color selector tool will return a color to the Pico and the Pico will generate that color on a Neopixel.
 ```py
 {{#include wifi_website.py}}
 ```